therob3000/comicpress-manager/readme.txt

 = How can I change the minimum access level for the plugin? =

-There are three lines at the top of the plugin that define the <code>$access_level</code> of the plugin.
+There are three lines at the top of comicpress\_manager\_config.php that define the <code>$access_level</code> of the plugin.
 Uncomment the line that defines the level of access you want to give and comment out the others.

 = How do I change the width of generated thumbnails? =

-Change the "Archive Width" in your config to the thumbnail width you wish to have.
+Change the "Archive Width" in your ComicPress config (comicpress-config.php in your theme) to the thumbnail width you wish to have.

 = Why can't I generate thumbnails? =